tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-service-sas.md

     ```
     URL = https://myaccount.table.core.windows.net/Employees(PartitionKey='Jeff',RowKey='Price')
-    canonicalizedresource = "/myaccount/employees"
+    canonicalizedResource = "/myaccount/employees"

     ```

-- Provide a value for the `signedidentifier` portion of the string if you are associating the request with a stored access policy.
+- Provide a value for the `signedIdentifier` portion of the string if you are associating the request with a stored access policy.

-- A shared access signature that specifies a storage service version before 2012-02-12 can only share a blob or container, and must omit `signedversion` and the newline before it.
+- A shared access signature that specifies a storage service version before 2012-02-12 can only share a blob or container, and must omit `signedVersion` and the newline before it.

 ## Lifetime and revocation of a shared access signature